 Nearly 1 percent of the global population is living with celiac disease – and these rates are on the rise.
 But Volta and his team note that this condition often goes undiagnosed, “leaving the celiac ‘iceberg’ still submerged.”

-It is estimated that majority of Americans who have celiac disease do not know or are misdiagnosed with other conditions, according to the National Foundation for Celiac Awareness.
+It is estimated that majority of Americans who have celiac disease do not know or are misdiagnosed with other conditions, according to Beyond Celiac, the non-profit advocacy group.